 — Kim Pistorius (@handsoncoaching) November 9, 2016

 Can You Spare Some Change?

 There are many different strategies to boost self-control.
 You have probably tried several.
 I’ll list the more common tactics I’ve used over the years that resulted in moderate success in delaying gratification:

 Having a daily schedule and routine

 Eliminating exposure to temptations

-“Been there, done that” you say, “What else ya got?”
+“Been there, done that,” you say, “What else ya got?”
 Those are great approaches, but you need more to get the ball rolling.
-I know, I feel the same way.
+I know I feel the same way.
 Here are some actions that you may not have tried yet:

 Get an app to assist you.
 There are numerous software programs designed to make it easier to reach goals and resist temptations.
 Gympact rewards you with cash as an incentive to achieve your fitness objectives.
 Level alerts you when you are overspending.
 Quit That helps reinforce healthy habits and banish unhealthy ones by tracking your progress and updating you on how much money you’ve saved from quitting smoking or drinking coffee or alcohol, etc.

 Get some help already!
 If you’ve tried everything else, why not seek outside assistance?
-Enough with the stigma about seeing a mental health professional to help tackle this or any other recurring problems in your life.
+Enough with the stigma about seeing a mental health professional in order to tackle this or any other recurring problems in your life.
 The American Psychological Association can assist you in locating a qualified psychologist in your area.